zzulanas/flubber/README.md

 - [Prisma](https://prisma.io)
 - [Tailwind CSS](https://tailwindcss.com)
 - [tRPC](https://trpc.io)

-## Get Started

-- Create a `.env` file with credentials for Spotify
-- Generate a Prisma Schema and hook up to your preferred DB

-## Learn More

 To learn more about the [T3 Stack](https://create.t3.gg/), take a look at the following resources: